Bassey Ikpi: Early life and work

 Ikpi was born in Ikom, Cross River State, Nigeria, on August 3, 1976, to a Nigerian family who were originally from Ugep.
 When she was four years old, she relocated with her parents to the Stillwater, Oklahoma, United States where she lived until she was 13.
 Then she moved to Greenbelt, Maryland, a suburb of Washington DC.

 She attended the University of Maryland, Baltimore County to study English.
 While in college, she began performing her poetry on the Baltimore and Washington DC open mic circuit.
 She left the course in her final year to move to New York City.

 Ikpi's career began on the American talk show Teen Summit, which aired on Black Entertainment Television.
 She then moved, aged around 21, to New York City for more opportunities.
 It was there she discovered "the Louder Arts Movement", the Nuyorican Poets Café, and later the Def Poetry Jam.
-It was also there where she learnt how to take her writing seriously.
+It was also there where she says learnt how to take her writing seriously.
 She became a successful spoken-word artist in the city and was featured on the Def Poetry Jam TV show for 5 seasons, touring with the company for a year starting at the Edinburgh Fringe Festival, and then for another year doing the National tour with the original Broadway cast.
 She was on tour with Def Poetry Jam from 2001 to 2004.

 Bipolar diagnosis

 In January 2004, in Chicago, during one of her tours around the country for the Def Poetry Jam, she had a breakdown from depression, anxiety and stress-induced insomnia.
-A few days later, in New York City, she was diagnosed with Bipolar II Disorder, she wrote about it publicly in an opinion piece on Huffington Post in January 2011. something she had always felt had been there since she was a kid.
+A few days later, in New York City, she was diagnosed with bipolar II disorder; she wrote about it publicly in an opinion piece in the Huffington Post in January 2011.
 She has also spoken publicly about it in many public fora, as a way to help others overcome the stigma and understand the struggles.
-She has also written many freelance pieces "for several media outlets on the topic of mental health and pop culture commentary including Ebony, Huffington Post, Essence, xoJane and The Root."
+She has also written many freelance pieces for several media outlets on the topic of mental health and pop culture commentary, including Ebony, Huffington Post, Essence, xoJane and The Root."